gearglow/ReptiliaWithATwist/The List.md

 "Muggles can fly that fast?"
 Rita asked incredulously.

 "Faster," Elysia said.
 "Supersonic flight's been routine for them since the 1950s or so.
-They have an aeroplane they call the Blackbird, which can fly at over Mach 3 -- Mach being a measure of the speed of sound.
+They have an airplane they call the Blackbird, which can fly at over Mach 3 -- Mach being a measure of the speed of sound.
 So Mach 3 means three times the speed of sound.
 They landed people on the moon, too, back in 1969."

 The wizard-raised among them gaped.

 "In comparison," Elysia continued, "stripping the limiter lets the Firebolt top out at roughly Mach 1.8 -- 1,300 MPH or so.
 And it handles like a dream even at speed, by the way," she added, shooting a look at Engel.
 "I'd say it hits top speed in a straightaway at maybe 6 seconds?
 Figure out the G-force problem and nothing can touch it.
 Otherwise the rider's likely going to black out and crash almost immediately.
 It's like being kicked in the chest by a giant."

-"Try being caught in your wake," Cedric muttered.
+"Try being caught in your wake," Cedric grumbled.
 "And what did you do to my net, anyway?"

 "Oh, that," Elysia said. "_Stör störningar._ Got that from my mum's old school notes.
-It's a degenerate form of _Evanesco._ It only works on conjurations, and it's not a clean Vanishing so much as it destabilizes the thaumic matrix.
+It's a degenerate form of _Evanesco._ Only works on conjurations, and it's not a clean Vanishing so much as it destabilizes the thaumic matrix.
 Usually it causes the target to blink in and out of phase for a bit before going up in smoke.
 Not terribly useful, but Mum thought it looked cool, so she kept a copy.
 Dunno why it's in Swedish, though."

 "It makes the Arithmancy a bit easier," Luna chimed in.
 "The Latin would be much longer, too."